-- 3. This Treaty shall apply to any request presented after the date of its entry into force whether the relevant acts or omissions occurred prior to or after that date. - 4.
-Either Party may terminate this Treaty by means of written notice to the other Party.
-Termination shall take effect six months following the date of receipt of the notification.
+2. Either Party may terminate this Treaty by means of written notice to the other Party.
+Termination shall take effect six months following the date of notification.

+- 22 -.
 IN WITNESS WHEREOF, the undersigned, being duly authorized by their respective Governments have signed this Treaty.

-DONE at Bridgetown, in duplicate, this 28th day of February, 1996.

-FOR THE GOVERNMENT OF THE UNITED STATES OF AMERICA:

-FOR THE GOVERNMENT OF BARBADOS:
+DONE at Port-of - SPAIN, in duplicate, this 4th day of March, 1996.
+FOR THE GOVERNMENT OF THE UNITED STATES OF AMERICA: FOR THE GOVERNMENT OF THE REPUBLIC OF TRINIDAD AND TOBAGO: Espes Fan Warren Chustpher day

-Gent Why De

-Form A

-CERTIFICATE OF AUTHENTICITY OF BUSINESS RECORDS

-I,, attest on penalty

-of criminal punishment for false statement or attestation that I

-am employed by

-and that my official title is

-.
-I further state that each of the records

-attached hereto is the original or a duplicate of the original

-record in the custody of

-documents are sought)

-I further state that:

-(A) such records were made, at or near the time of the

-occurrence of the matters set forth, by (or from

-information transmitted by) a person with knowledge of

-those matters;

-(B) such records were kept in the course of a regularly

-conducted business activity;

-(C) the business activity made such records as a regular

-practice; and

-(D) if any such record is not the original, it is a

-duplicate of the original.

-[signature]

-(date)

-Sworn to or affirmed before me,

-, a judicial officer, this day of , 19 .
+- 23 - FORM A CERTIFICATE OF AUTHENTICITY OF BUSINESS RECORDS I, (Name) , attest on penalty of criminal punishment for false statement or false attestation that I am employed by (Name of Business from which documents are sought) and that my official title is I further state that each of the records attached hereto is the original or a duplicate of the original records in the custody of (Name of Business from which documents are sought) I further state that: (A) such records were made, at or near the time of the occurrence of the matters set forth, by (or from information transmitted by) a person with knowledge of those matters; (B) such records were kept in the course of a regularly conducted business activity; (C) the business activity made such records as a regular practice; (D) if such record is not the original, such record is a duplicate of the original.
+Signature Date Sworn to or affirmed before me.
+(Name) a (notary public, judicial officer, etc.) this day of 19